francium/website/content/blog/2022-06-23-exception-debugging.md

 ## Postscript
-I realized what no one has even called it exception-debugging.
+I realized now why no one has even called it exception-debugging.
 This technique has a name: assertions.
 I only realize this now after having written all of the above.